Pickle-foodie-app/blandai-outbound-demo/README.md

 Next, to run your server, type `node server.js` into your terminal.
 Your server should start running on port 4000.

+# Webhook listener setup

+In the same terminal where you ran `node server.js`, check to make sure a Ngrok transient secure web address has been allocated to this particular instance of your local server.
+This web address will forward all incoming webhooks from the internet (Mainly from Zapier) to your local server on port 4000 (or whatever you configure your port to be).

+The updated transient web address details on server start are automatically sent to Zapier so that they're dynamically fetched in each instance of a zap workflow run.

+⚠️**note**: Go to your `.env` and add a new entry as `ADDRESS_UPDATE_ZAP_ENDPOINT=<YourZapWebhook>`.
+This Zap webhook captures the new address and webhook end point and proceeds to store or update it into the Zapier Param Store as part of the Zap workflow.
+You will need to create a single zap work flow in your own account that does that.

+Once this workflow is setup, you can use the Python or JS ClientStore SDK in Zap code to then dynamically reference the updated address.

+The benefit in this design means that you will never need to update multiple zap workflows to accommodate a new webhook address update each time you restart your server and ngrok allocates a new random web address.

 ## Getting Your API key

 At this point you've hooked everything up!
 But you've still go some work left.